Brain-inspired Computational Intelligence via Predictive Coding: Implementations of Predictive Coding

 where $\gamma$ is the learning rate of the neural activities (usually read as a precision or inverse variance).
 This optimization process drives the underlying credit assignment process of PC and computes the best configuration of value nodes needed to perform a synaptic weight update.
 When this process has converged, the value nodes are then frozen and a single weight update is performed (via gradient descent) to further minimize the same energy function:

 where $\alpha$ is the learning rate for the synaptic update.
 The alternation of these two phases, i.e., the value node update and weight update steps, defines the learning algorithm used to train PC networks \cite{rao1999predictive,whittington2017approximation}.
-Importantly, although every computation is local, both update rules minimize the same energy function, which is globally defined over the whole network.
+Importantly, although every computation is local, both update rules minimize the same energy function, which is globally defined over the entire network, as described in \ref{algo:PC}.
 The difference in locality between a weight update of backprop and the one for PC is given in Fig.~\ref{fig:pc-bp-basic}(a).

 \paragraph{Supervised Learning.} In the above, we have described how to use PC to perform unsupervised learning tasks.
 However, this algorithm or variations of it have been shown to obtain a performance comparable to deep networks learned with backprop on supervised learning tasks \cite{whittington2017approximation,salvatori2022incremental,han2018deep}.
 To extend the above formulation to the domain of labeled data, we have to re-imagine the PC network as \emph{generating the label} $\mathbf{y}$ and that the data point $\mathbf{o}$ serves as a prior on the value of the neurons in the first layer of the network.
-Let us assume that we have a labeled data point $(\mathbf{o},\mathbf{y})$, where, again, $\mathbf{y}$ is the label.
+Let us assume that we have a labeled data point $(\mathbf{o},\mathbf{y})$, where, again, $\mathbf{y}$ is the label \footnote{In supervised learning, the total energy of the model can also be decomposed as $\mathcal{E} = \tilde{\mathcal{E}_{t}} + \mathcal{L}$, with $\tilde{\mathcal{E}_{t}}$ be the total energy of all the internal neurons only, and $\mathcal{L}$ be the squared error defined on the label, as in standard regression tasks.
+This allows to define interesting similarities with backprop \cite{millidge2022theoretical}.}.
 Supervised learning is then realized by fixing the value nodes of the first and last layer to the entries of the data point and its label, respectively, i.e., $\x_{0,t} = \mathbf{o}$ and $\x_{L,t} = \mathbf{y}$ for every time step $t$.
 A graphical depiction of the difference between supervised and unsupervised learning using PC is given in Fig.~\ref{fig:pc-model-types}.

 \paragraph{Generalization to Arbitrary Topologies.} It is often remarked that the networks in the brain are not strictly hierarchical \cite{ororbia20,byiringiro2022robust} but are extremely entangled and full of cyclic connections.
 Recent work has shown how PC can be utilized to model networks with any kind of structure, making it ideal to digitally perform learning tasks that require brain-like architectures such as parallel cortical columns or sparsely connected brain regions \cite{salvatori2022learning}.
 To do this, the more general concept of a PC graph is required.
 Let $G=(V,E)$ be a fully connected directed graph, where $V$ is a set of $n$ vertices $\{1,2,\dots,n\}$ and $E\subseteq V\times V$ is a set of directed edges between them, where every edge $({i,j})\in E$ has a weight parameter encoded in an $n \times n$ weight matrix $\w$.
 As a result, the predictions come from all of the neurons of the network, and the free energy of the model is again the summation over all of the (squared) prediction errors: